Skip to main content

 The Principle of Verification Asymmetry

 The cost of generating AI output is orders of magnitude lower than the cost of verifying it.
 This asymmetry inverts traditional productivity assumptions—teams can generate unlimited artifacts but remain bottlenecked by human verification capacity.
 Because validation requires domain expertise, attention, and time that cannot be parallelized, the throughput of an agentic system is bounded not by generation speed but by verification bandwidth.
 This supports E1: The Principle of Quantified Overall Economics by forcing teams to account for total cost-of-ownership.
+This asymmetry arises from The Principle of Syntactic-Semantic Decoupling.

 Failure Scenario: A team deploys AI agents to generate 50 pull requests per day, believing they've 10x'd productivity.
 However, each PR requires 30 minutes of careful review to catch subtle semantic errors (per The Principle of Syntactic-Semantic Decoupling).
 The review queue grows exponentially, engineers spend 100% of their time reviewing AI output rather than building, and net velocity decreases.